Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 2 Maret 2026 05.36.38 UTC
+- WIB: Senin, 2 Maret 2026 06.34.16 UTC
-- WITA: Senin, 2 Maret 2026 06.36.38 UTC
+- WITA: Senin, 2 Maret 2026 07.34.16 UTC
-- WIT: Senin, 2 Maret 2026 07.36.38 UTC
+- WIT: Senin, 2 Maret 2026 08.34.16 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: motivational
+Kategori: nature